amywhying/amywhying/README.md

 Grew up in 🇭🇰 and went to highschool in 🇬🇧

-Now studying at Northeastern University in the 🇺🇸 as a third-year student majoring in CS and minoring in maths.
+Now studying at Northeastern University in the 🇺🇸 as a fourth-year student majoring in CS and minoring in maths.

 ### Work Experience: